 Superior Court has four locations: Providence, Kent, Washington, and Newport Counties.
 It has jurisdiction over all felony cases and misdemeanor cases which have been appealed or waived from the District Court.
-The Superior Court also hears all civil cases where the amount at issue exceeds \$5,000, equity cases wherein injunctive relief is sought, civil cases that are appealed from the District Court, and all probate and zoning appeals.
-The administrative office of the Superior Court handles all case scheduling, supervises the court secretaries and stenographers, and provides other administrative services.
+The Court also hears all civil cases where the amount at issue exceeds \$5,000, equity cases wherein injunctive relief is sought, civil cases that are appealed from the District Court, and all probate and zoning appeals.
+The administrative office of the Court handles all case scheduling, supervises the court secretaries and stenographers, and provides other administrative services.

 Each court location has a clerk's office which is responsible for maintaining the records of the court.
-This includes creating files for each case, filing all papers that are received, updating the record in each case to reflect what has happened in court and the papers that have been filed, and maintaining and marking all exhibits of evidence.
+This includes creating files for each case, filing all papers that are received, updating the record in each case to reflect court proceedings and the papers that have been filed, and maintaining and marking all exhibits of evidence.

 Other major programs include jury selection, court-annexed arbitration, court ordered restitution, and administration of jurors' fees and expenses.
-In FY 1995, a Gun Court was established to adjudicate offenses where guns are involved and the planning process began for the Adult Drug Court.
-In FY 2002, the Adult Drug Court was established.
+In FY 1995, a Gun Court was established to adjudicate offenses involving guns and, in FY 2002, an Adult Drug Court was established.